fstau/fstau/README.md

 ### Hi, I'm Friedrich 👋
 Apparently this helps some people pronounce my name: /ˈfʁiːdʁɪç/.
 Don't bother though, call me Fred if you like.

-- 🔭  I’m currently working on CloudSketch
+- 🔭  I’m currently working on Berlin Bytes and CloudSketch
-- 🌱  I’m currently learning about Go, Cryptography and ML
+- 🌱  I’m currently learning about Golang and gRPC
 - 💬  Ask me about Cloud Architecture and Azure
 - 📫  How to reach me: friedrich.staufenbiel@berlin-byt.es